-The description of $M_d(y)$ as a convex polytope is powerful enough to answer continuity questions regarding the map $M_d$. \begin{theorem} Let $\mathcal P_c(\mathbb R^n)$ denote the collection of all compact subsets of $(\mathbb R^n,\|\cdot\|_1)$ and let $\Delta$ be the Hausdorff metric\footnote{ Given a metric space $(X,d)$ and $A,B\subseteq X$ non-empty and compact, the Hausdorff distance
+Now the description of $M_d(y)$ as a convex polytope is powerful enough to answer continuity questions regarding the map $M_d$. \begin{thm} Let $\mathcal P_c(\mathbb R^n)$ denote the collection of all compact subsets of $\mathbb R^n$ and let $\delta$ be the Hausdorff metric\footnote{ Given a metric space $(X,d)$ and $A,B\subseteq X$ non-empty and compact, the Hausdorff distance